A

 Notes:

-you have been graced with the life and intelligence to be able to read this,
+And, if you have been graced with the life and intelligence to be able to

-be grateful that your mother did not have an abortion to get rid of you,
+read this, be grateful that your mother did not have an abortion to get rid

-who could have been perceived at the time as a mere fetus, an unwanted medical
+of you, the fetus whom she could have perceived at the time as a mere unwanted

 2. St. John of the